 Our petroleum engineers and geoscience professionals work closely with our independent reserve engineers to ensure the integrity, accuracy and timeliness of the data used to calculate our proved reserves relating to our assets in the Permian Basin.
 Our internal technical team members met with our independent reserve engineers periodically during the period covered by the reserve report to discuss the assumptions and methods used in the proved reserve estimation process.
 We provide historical information to the independent reserve engineers for our properties such as ownership interest, oil and gas production, well test data, commodity prices and operating and development costs.
 The Vice President-Reservoir Engineering of our general partner is a petroleum engineer with over 30 years of reservoir and operations experience and our geoscience staff has an average of approximately 24 years of industry experience per person.
-Our technical staff uses historical information for our properties such as ownership interest, oil and gas production, well test data, commodity prices historical information for our properties such as ownership interest, oil and gas performed entry experience per person.
-Our technical staff uses historical information for our properties such as ownership interest, oil and gas production, well test data, commodity prices and operating and development costs.
+Our technical staff uses historical information for our properties such as ownership interest, oil and gas production, well test data, test dataff uses historical information for our properties such as ownership interest, oil and gas production, well test dataff uses historical information for our properties such as ownership interest, oil and gas production, well test data, commodity prices and operating and development cost.